 Denture cleaning tablets are great little workhorses for all kinds of jobs around the house, some you’ve never heard of.

 Instead of tossing the cleaning solution, drop in your ring or diamond earrings.
 Let it sit for a few hours.
 Remove your jewelry and rinse to enjoy the old sparkle and shine.
 Unlike toothpaste (that acts as an abrasive on fine jewelry ultimately doing more harm than good), denture cleaning tablets that are activated in water are not at all harmful, while doing a great job of cleaning.
+This may be too harsh for costume or thinly silver or gold “plated” items, so proceed with caution.

 Toilets and sinks